 Attendants also keep the placenta beside mum and baby for at least 1 hour – before trying to clean/preserve it.

-Lotus birthing is a widespread practice among many cultures including early American pioneers, some Aborigines, and the Balinese.
+Lotus birthing is widespread among many cultures, including early American pioneers, some Aborigines, and the Balinese.

 More recently, the practice seems to have returned to the United States and Australia in the 1980s.
 It is also gained some recognition in the United Kingdom in recent years.

-It is important to know that as soon as a baby is born and takes its first breaths, its circulation takes over the placenta’s job.
+Knowing that as soon as a baby is born and takes its first breaths, its circulation takes over the placenta’s job is important.
 This is accepted thinking among most health practitioners.

 On the other hand, supporters of Lotus birth believe that by holding off cutting the umbilical cord even for 2-3 minutes, the baby gains from placenta blood (carrying oxygen and vital nutrients).